-The City works closely with neighbourhood and community associations as they help us to connect with residents in each neighbourhood.
-Moving forward, input from the Neighbourhood Associations to help shape the engagement process will be sought early on.
+The City works closely with neighbourhood and community associations, seeking input from their members, sharing information and helping us to connect with residents in each neighbourhood.
 The role of the associations builds on the role of the community and also includes:

-Sharing information to ensure residents are aware of initiatives and decisions made by Council that directly impact their lives

-- Promoting opportunities for involvement in City decisionmaking encouraging residents to participate - Providing an opportunity for community members to discuss community matters and bring forward any suggestions, concerns and questions related to municipal government to the City to consider and address - Helping connect neighbours with each other and with their local government.
+- Sharing information to ensure residents are aware of initiatives and decisions made by Council that directly impact their lives - Promoting opportunities for involvement in City decision-making encouraging residents to participate - Providing an opportunity for community members to discuss community matters and bring forward any suggestions, concerns and questions related to municipal government to the City to consider and address - Helping connect neighbours with each other and with their local government.